dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 *Practically*, though, there is no question.
 Society has decided: It's not acceptable to let people die, and we need some kind of emergency backstop program.
 But when you create that backstop, you just got back into the healthcare subsidy business, and you've moved away from *just giving people money*, since any funding for the backstop could have been an unrestricted payout to someone instead.

 To avoid this problem, Murray suggests that \$3k of the \$12k must be spent on health insurance.
-This is a compromise on the dream of just giving people money.
-It also reduces but doesn't eliminate the underlying problem.
+This is a compromise on the dream of just giving people money, but let's ignore that.
+It also reduces but doesn't eliminate the Dangerland problem.
 What if people need a treatment that wasn't included in their insurance?
 Do you have "death panels" to decide what "essential" procedures need to be included?
 What happens if these can't be offered for \$3k?
 The average person in the US uses [$11k](https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/NationalHealthExpendData/NHE-Fact-Sheet) worth of healthcare.

-If you want to do UBI, it mostly has to come *on top* of targeted programs.
+Because of issues like these, UBI would mostly have to come *on top* of targeted programs.
 That's *increasing* the scope of government, not decreasing it.
-That might be a good idea, but it's *not* the libertarian dream.
+That might be a good idea, but it's not the libertarian dream.
 If that's what you want to do, you need a different argument.

 ## The Silicon Valley Argument for UBI